mtumilowicz/cryptography-rsa-workshop/README.md

             * isolating the changes to get valid padding
         * that one error message is all you need to eventually decrypt a chosen ciphertext
             * it makes developing secure libraries almost impossible
-* RSA without padding is also called Textbook RSA
 * padding oracle attack
     * https://robertheaton.com/2013/07/29/padding-oracle-attack/
     * https://research.nccgroup.com/2021/02/17/cryptopals-exploiting-cbc-padding-oracles/